 Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.
-The buildings are shaped around the totemic oak tree and define a shared interface, personalised by all.

 During our first visit, we met a neighbour who played in the old tree some 60 years ago – before the site became a household dumping ground.
 Her insights were evocative: we imagined her squeezing through a hole in the fence to run wild around the old tree; peering out the back window towards a forgotten, overgrown lot; and watching the seasons and years passing this giant oak.
-We instantly connected with these formative memories.

 Climbing over the tree’s twisted roots and gripping its ivy-covered bark, we recalled an illustration by Hiroshige: ’Blind men examining an Elephant’.